 – Immediately end contracts with immigration facilities with reported abuse, and prosecute individuals accused of having abused immigrants.

-– Ensure all detention facilities provide adequate access to health services.
+– Ensure all detention facilities provide adequate access to health services, including reproductive services like abortion.